 The number of meetings will depend on the complexity of the situation you are managing.
 As a minimum, you should have two individual consultation meetings, and, really, we would suggest three.

 In the first meeting, you will present any impacted employees with the proposal and information.
 They are unlikely to have much to contribute in this meeting as they will have only just heard the news.
-You should then give them some time to digest what you have told them and look at the information which you have provided to them.
+You should give them some time to digest what you have told them and the information which you have provided to them.

 In the second meeting, they will present any ideas they have along with asking any questions.